khongten001/tidykit-fp/docs/TidyKit.Math.md

 ## Performance Considerations

-- All calculations use Double precision (64-bit) floating-point numbers
+- All calculations use Double precision (64-bit) IEEE 754 floating-point numbers
+- Financial calculations round to 4 decimal places for consistency with financial standards
+- Statistical operations maintain full Double precision to minimize cumulative errors
-- Matrix operations are optimized for common cases
+- Matrix operations preserve precision for numerical stability
+- Memory usage is approximately 8 bytes per number for Double precision values
+- Consider using Single (32-bit) precision only if memory is severely constrained and reduced accuracy is acceptable
-- Large matrix operations may be memory intensive
+- Large matrix operations may require significant memory due to Double precision storage
-- Consider using smaller data types if high precision is not required
+- Rounding is applied only where specifically required (e.g., financial calculations)
+- Intermediate calculations maintain full precision to minimize error propagation

 ## Examples